Prepare Your Grill

 Before checking your propane tank, prepare your grill for cooking.
 Clean out the inside of the grill and check the gas jets for clogs.
 Soak the grill grates in soapy water and scrub any built-up food residue off.
 If the grates are made of cast iron, coat the in vegetable oil on both sides and bake in the oven at 400 degrees F for an hour to season the grates, which makes them non-stick.
 Replace the grill grates, and check the propane tank.

-There are several ways to check if your propane tank for your grill needs to be replaced.
+There are several ways to check if you need to replace the propane tank for your grill.
 Tap the side of the tank.
 If it sounds hollow, take it to a propane gas tank exchange.
 Another method is to weigh the tank, and if it feels light in weight, it is time for a replacement.
-To determine exactly how much propane is left in the tank, pour heated water over the outside of the tank and look for where the exterior of the tank begins to sweat.
-This is level the propane is filled to in the tank.
+To determine exactly how much propane is in the tank, do the following.
+Pour heated water over the outside of the tank and look for where the exterior of the tank begins to sweat.
+This is level of propane that is currently in your tank.